7evam/roster-manager/README.md

 For this project, you'll need to have postgres, node and a package manager like yarn or NPM installed (the instructions below will assume you have yarn installed)

-Once you have those installed and you've cloned this repo, install the packages with
+Once you have those installed and you've cloned and navigated to this repo, install the packages with

     yarn install
 Then initiate and seed the database with